FREE SHIPPING AND RETURNS TO SPAIN (PENÍNSULA) AND FREE SHIPPING TO EUROPE ON ORDERS ABOVE €300

-At Isla de Lobos we share an holistic approach towards sustainability and how we impact on the people and world around us.
+At Isla de Lobos we share an holistic approach towards sustainability and the impact we have on the people and world around us.
 Everything matters: from where our fabrics come from, to who is sewing our clothes, the economy of design that we practice indoors and of course, the way in which our customers connect to our brand.
-This is a one-way journey where little milestones are accomplished on a daily basis making visible and measurable change that ultimately brings us closer to our final goal which is to be 100% sustainable and generate zero waste while supporting fair working oportunities.
+This is a one-way journey where little milestones are accomplished on a daily basis making visible and measurable changes that ultimately brings us closer to our final goal which is to be 100% sustainable and generate zero waste while supporting fair working oportunities.

 Within our studio, our conduct is based in saving every little fabric swatch, colour sample and material catalogue that arrives to us.
 On the one hand, this prevents us from producing unnecessary waste and, on the other hand, this helps us build an invaluable materials' library which is getting sturdier and more and more relevant as time goes by.

 We are recyclers to the extreme.
 We re-use every single paper corner we can, every single fabric swatch, carton, box or bag that comes across our way until there's only left traces of what they have once been.
 And we pay it back too by donating materials we do not need to NGO's and local charities that need them.